VictoriaKravchenko32/Website/README.md

 # Website
 My first website

-Download ZIP
-Unzip it
-Open final_version.html in Google Chrome
+To take a look at this website, download ZIP version of it.
+Then unzip it and open final_version.html in Google Chrome.